YOUR REVOLUTIONARY JOURNEY STARTS HERE

 With over 200 battles fought across South Carolina, more than any other colony, the Upstate's hills and valleys witnessed decisive victories that secured our nation's independence.
 From Greenville, you're just minutes away from the battlefields, museums, and historic sites that changed American history.
 Join us as we commemorate 250 years of independence with special exhibits, performances, and family-friendly programs throughout the Upstate.

-The SC250 celebration brings history to life through engaging programs at the Upcountry History Museum, exhibits at The Children's Museum of the Upstate, performances by the Greenville Symphony Orchestra, special collections at the Sigal Music Museum, and much more.
+The SC250 celebration brings history to life through engaging programs at the Upcountry History Museum, exhibits at The Children's Museum of the Upstate, performances by the Greenville Symphony Orchestra, special collections at the Sigal Music Museum, live retellings of history with the Greenville Chautauqua Society, and much more.
 Whether you're planning a family adventure, a revolutionary road trip, or battlefield explorations, Greenville connects you to the stories that shaped the nation.

 A Revolutionary Heroine's Legacy in Travelers Rest